 - Dublin Express – has routes between Dublin/Belfast as well as Killarney, Clare, and Waterford.

-With the exception of DART around Dublin, I have yet to take a long-distance train in Ireland, but this is definitely another transport option.
-Irish Rail has routes not only between Dublin/Galway/Cork.
-But also to Tralee, Sligo, Westport, and more.
+Irish Rail has routes between Dublin/Galway/Cork as well as Tralee, Sligo, Westport, and more.
 Riding the train is a more expensive option compared to the buses, but it really makes much of Ireland very accessible without needing a car.